microsoft/pxt-adafruit/docs/projects/cartoon-network/enchiridion.md

 ### Step 4: Insert the batteries and attach battery pack

-Insert the batteries into the battery pack
+Insert the batteries into the battery pack.

 ![3 batteries inserted into the battery pack](/static/cp/projects/cartoon-network/enchiridion/make10.jpg)